heptarch/heptarch.github.io/drafts/demon.md

 The talk is largely gibberish to the duke.
-The play of symbols, the contrivance and subtlety of the reasoning, the flashes of scientific wit, are all lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes,
+The play of symbols, the contrivance and subtlety of the reasoning, the flashes of scientific wit, are all lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers.

 <p align="center">
   ⁂